 All requests need to go through the Electives medical school administrator Carolyn.firstname.lastname@example.org

-We have recently had students from Ghana, Sweden and Malta joining us in the ED for up to 2 months.
+We have recently had students from Gaza and Portugal, joining us in the ED for up to 2 months.
 They make use of many of the 5th Year learning opportunities and take an active role the clinical area.
 Please note that applications and information should be made directly to Carolyn and that it is a highly competitive program.
-You will need to submit an application from May 2018 onwards if you want to be considered for a place on the Elective programme that runs from September 2019 - August 2020.
+You will need to submit an application over a year in advance

 Further information is available at http://www.medsci.ox.ac.uk/study/electives/